MatiasGonta/PuzzleHome/README.md

 # Puzzle Home

-Puzzle Home is a web page that offers a collection of puzzles for users to enjoy and challenge their solving skills.
-The project is developed using React with TypeScript and makes use of several popular libraries and tools to provide a smooth and engaging user experience.
+Puzzle Home is a website that offers a collection of puzzles for users to enjoy and challenge their solving skills.
+The project is developed using React and TypeScript, harnessing the power of these technologies.
+Additionally, for drop and drag interaction (drag and drop), the DndKit library is used, providing fluid functionality.

 ![puzzle-home-screenshot!](./puzzle-home-screenshot.png)